 Alas, Covid-19 scuppered the plans…

 Within the past week, D&AD released their briefs for the ‘New Blood’ Awards.
 This process sees many brands around the world getting involved.
-They release briefs to students and upcoming designers to respond to.
+They release briefs for students and upcoming designers to respond to.

 It’s really a fantastic concept and I always look forward to seeing the creations of each participant.
-Having read this year’s briefs, I just know the creations and offerings will be ground-breaking, especially following the turbulent year we’ve had.
+Having read this year’s briefs, I just know the creations and offerings will be ground-breaking; especially following the turbulent year we’ve had.

 I thought it’d be nice to rewind with a glimpse at what all my years of attending the D&AD Festival have shown me…

 It’s the time of year I always look forward to – Creatives from around the world gathering at the fabulous Old Truman Brewery buildings in Brick Lane, London.

 Each year is another chance to bask in the glow of design amongst my fellow creatives, with inspiration practically oozing from the walls of the D&AD Festival.

 Despite every attendee being along the same creative ‘road’, each person’s interpretations of the talks lead them down different paths.
 As desperately pensive as it sounds, I really miss being surrounded by my fellow creatives.
 You can really feel just how full to the brim with enthusiasm & unique ideas everyone is – I’ve missed that.